arcanis/virtjs/README.md

 **Warning :** This library is still in a very early development phase.
 API are subject to many changes, and nothing is guaranteed.
 Take a look in the [example](https://github.com/arcanis/Virt.js/tree/master/examples) directory to check how to use the current revision.

-> Virt.js is a library designed to easily emulate various architectures using a common Javascript API.
+> Virt.js is an ES6 library designed to easily emulate various architectures using a common Javascript API.
 These emulators can be plugged to multiple input and output devices.

 ## Why another emulation library ?